dtaht/blog-cerowrt/content/post/a_bit_about_bbr.md

 * I stopped working on "cake"

+I really just wanted to work on wifi, anyway.

 [Cake](https://www.bufferbloat.net/projects/codel/wiki/CakeTechnical/) - well, as I originally conceived it - was intended merely to be faster than htb + fq_codel in the sqm-scripts on weak hardware.
 The earliest version of it could rate limit inbound 40% better than that